-Believe it or not, not all 1930s hairstyles for men were about short hair, some did have long layered hair and they styled it like this.
+Believe it or not, not all hairstyles were about short hair, some did have long layered hair and they styled it like this.
 First, part your hair down the middle line and then push your hair back, tucking it behind your ears and pushing it to the back part to create a pull together look.

 8. Classic Short Comb Over

 Similar to the previous one, this is also a great hairstyle for men with shorter hair.
 You will have to use a hairdryer and hair gel to get your hair to stay in shape throughout the day.